 It’s a good idea to aerate your lawn when it’s cool outside, and on a day after a moderate rainfall.
 This will ensure that your lawn can make use of the added nutrients and moisture in the spring and fall.

-You should aerate your lawn twice a year if your soil is highly prone to compaction especially if it has high clay content.
+You should aerate your lawn twice a year if your lawn is highly prone to soil compaction especially if it has high clay content.